How to Collect Medical Records

 Client John Doe SSN: xxx-xx-xx Account No.: xxxxxxxxxx Date of Birth: xx-xx-xxxx Date of Injury: xx-xx-xxxx Dates of Service: xx-xx-xxxx

 - The letter should include a HIPAA release form which should include the patient’s signature and a date.
 If the patient is deceased or a minor, a legally appropriate individual, such as the parent, personal representative of the estate, or legal guardian, should sign the request.
-(Please note that typically HIPPA authorizations are valid for one year unless noted otherwise)
+(Please note that typically HIPAA authorizations are valid for one year unless noted otherwise)

 If you are requesting records and bills in Maryland, add the following language to your request – it seems to get the request a little quicker: